 The assignments will be goal-specific rather than task-specific in nature.
 That is, they will specify broad research objectives, a general empirical or econometric framework, and a dataset for each project, but will not specify in detail how the objectives are to be achieved or how the empirical framework is to be implemented.
-Students will therefore be responsible for formulating a specific research design for achieving the research objectives of each project, for executing or carrying out that research plan, for deciding what specific empirical results are reported and how they are presented and interpreted, and for writing an accurate, complete, coherent and well-documented project report.
+Students will therefore be responsible for formulating a specific research design for achieving the research objectives of each project, for deciding what specific empirical results are reported and how they are presented and interpreted, and for writing an accurate, complete, coherent and well-documented project report.
 The required format for each project report is that of a short economics journal article.

-Students are not only permitted, but strongly encouraged, to work in pairs in researching, writing and submitting the two assignments.
+Students are not only permitted, but encouraged, to work in pairs in researching, writing and submitting the two assignments.
 NOTE: Should the final course enrolment exceed 24 students, all students will be required to work in pairs on the assignments; single-authored assignments will not be accepted.

-□ Mid-Term and Final Exam: There will be NO mid-term or final exam in the course.
+□ Mid-Term/Final Exams: There are NO mid-term or final exams in the course.

-□ Final Course Grade
+Given State Final Course Grade